Hecsall/Raspberry-MIDI-Controller/README.md

 For this to work i user the g_midi module, RPI.gpio and python-rtmidi.

-Instructions Work in progress...
-I'll finish this readme as soon as i can.

 ## Setting up the Raspberry
 You will have to follow [this guide](https://blog.gbaman.info/?p=791) to enable the Programming-over-usb capability.
 This is needed to connect your Raspberry to your PC via usb and use it without the need of extra keyboard, mouse and screen.\